boundless-xyz/boundless/documentation/site/pages/introduction/what-is-boundless.md

 ## Core Services

-Core Services are the engine powering the most performant, reliable and cost-efficient proof delivery to your protocol onchain.
+Core Services are the engine powering the most performant, reliable and cost-efficient proof delivery to your protocol on-chain.
 Boundless abstracts away the complexities of launching and maintaining a ZK application, providing a seamless experience while ensuring access to top-tier ZK infrastructure.
 These services include:

 ### Proving